-Name Audit and Supervisory Committee Independent director Supplementary explanation on Reason for appointment member director compatibility appointment Co., Ltd. (scheduled to assume the position on late June 2022) expert in finance, IR and management gained from his involvement in the management of Kansai Paint Co., Ltd. for many years, to perform the functions of supervising and monitoring the Company's management from an independent standpoint.
-In addition, it has been determined that Mr. Asatsuma is sufficiently independent of the Company due to the fact that he fulfills the requirements for independent directors as defined by the Tokyo Stock Exchange as well as the Company's independence evaluation criteria for outside officers, and therefore no conflict of interest with general shareholders should arise.
-His appointment also reflects the Company's belief that he will supervise its management from an independent Kuniko Muramatsu Yes (Important information on concurrent post(s)) Representative Director, Wellness Systems Institute Outside Director, YOKOWO CO., LTD. Outside Director, NEC Networks & System Integration Corporation Outside Director, ROHM Co., Ltd. (scheduled to assume perspective.Given that the Company aims to strengthen its ESG management, Ms.Muramatsu was appointed in anticipation that she will perform the functions of supervision and monitoring of the Company's management from an independent perspective
+Name Audit and Supervisory Committee member Independent director Supplementary explanation on compatibility Reason for appointment Takashi Tanaka Yes (Important information on concurrent post(s)) Representative Director and Chairman, TOYO TECH CO., LTD. Director and Chairman, Toyo Tec Building Service Co., Ltd. Mr. Tanaka was appointed in anticipation that he will perform the functions of supervision and monitoring of the Company's management and perform a checking function over it based on his perspective informed by his experience and knowledge as an expert in safety, finance, IT/DX and management, which he has accumulated throughout his career in management at Resona Trust & Banking Co., Ltd. (current Resona Bank, Limited) and TOYO TECH CO., LTD. In addition, it has been determined that Mr. Tanaka is sufficiently independent of the Company due to the fact that he fulfills the requirements for independent directors as defined by the Tokyo Stock Exchange as well as the Company's independence evaluation criteria for outside officers, and therefore no conflict of interest with general shareholders should arise.
+His appointment also reflects the Company's belief that he will supervise its management from an independent perspective.